The KHK–Polyol Axis

 Read the preprint →Limited Quantities Available!
 Order Today and Enjoy Free Shipping on Orders Over $100!

-That what we call different chronic diseases are not separate conditions, but expressions of the same underlying constraint: a breakdown in how cells produce and use energy, with fructose metabolism as a major contributor.
+Many chronic diseases may not be separate conditions, but different expressions of the same underlying constraint: a breakdown in how cells produce and use energy.

 Submit evidence, critiques, or alternative explanations →